sakethpathike/Linkora/README.md

 ## Contribute

-Contributions are welcome!
-You can help by:
+Want to help improve Linkora?
+You can contribute by:

 - Reporting issues
 - Submitting pull requests
-- Contributing to language translations
+- Translating into other languages

-For more details on contributing to language strings, please refer to the [localization guide](https://github.com/sakethpathike/LinkoraLocalizationServer/blob/master/README.md).
+For more on translating, check the [localization guide](https://github.com/sakethpathike/LinkoraLocalizationServer/blob/master/README.md).

 ## License